Trump congratulates UFC for restarting sports as bouts held in fan-free arena

 He settled for Jacksonville for at least a week — with no fans and social-distancing rules in place.

-Judges and broadcasters were separated.
+Judges and broadcasters worked from separate tables.
 Fighters, trainers, referees, judges, UFC staff and even outside media had to undergo COVID-19 testing to get inside Veterans Memorial Arena.

-But not everyone followed the rules.
-White mingled and bumped fists with nearly every fighter during official weigh-ins held inside a hotel ballroom Friday.

-Souza arrived wearing gloves and a mask while he awaited his test results.
-But he had alerted UFC officials that a family member in Orlando, where he was testing, might have tested positive for the coronavirus.
-His opponent, Hall, wore a mask and kept his distance.
-White stood between them without a mask.

 Many of those in attendance Saturday wore masks and gloves, although several were seemingly exempt from the mandate.
 Referees, ring announcer Bruce Buffer, other officials inside the octagon and the ring girl were unmasked.
+Play-by-play commentator Joe Rogan, who initially was supposed to interview winners remotely, ended up doing them inside the octagon.

 The cage floor was disinfected between bouts, and the padded parts of the octagon were wiped down between rounds.

-Without fans, sounds that usually would be muted or completely drowned out filled the empty arena.
-Every kick, punch, grunt and step inside the octagon echoed.
-Commentators and camera clicks could be heard across the way.
-Coaching tips and exchanges were prevalent, often R-rated and even comical at times.
+Without fans, though, sounds that usually would be muted or completely drowned out filled the desolate arena.
+Fighters said it affected their bouts.
+Hardy and Carla Esparza said they altered their approach after hearing commentators during early rounds.

-"I don't like people anyway," said Ryan "Superman" Spann, who got a victory in the opening bout.
-"It's fine.
-It was nothing.
-The world is my audience."
+"It's hard to assess without the crowd," Anthony Pettis said after beating Cerrone in a wild welterweight fight.
+"When I land stuff, I hear the crowd and know it was a good one.
+This time, there was no crowd.
+I saw his head pop, but there was nothing behind it, so it's hard to tell."

-Also on the undercard:
+Also on the card:

+— Cejudo (16-2) caught Cruz (22-3) with a right knee to the face that sent him reeling to the canvas.
+Cejudo then delivered nearly a dozen unanswered blows before the referee stopped it.
+Cruz argued it never should have been called because he was working to get back on his feet.
+Cejudo surprisingly ended his career a few minutes later, saying he wants to spend more time with his family.

+— Ngannou knocked out fellow heavyweight Jairzinho Rozenstruik in 20 seconds.
+Ngannou rushed Rozenstruik and delivered a flurry of blows that left Rozenstruik so woozy he had trouble getting into his slides long after the fight ended.
+It was Ngannou's fourth consecutive victory totaling less than 3 minutes in the octagon.

+— Calvin Kattar (21-4) stopped Jeremy Stephens (28-18) in the second round after consecutive elbow blows, one standing and another on the ground.

+— Hardy (6-2) celebrated a unanimous decision over Yorgan De Castro (6-1) in a heavyweight bout.

-—Anthony "Showtime" Pettis (23-10) beat Donald "Cowboy" Cerrone (36-15) in a wild welterweight fight that included a flurry of exchanges, even one kick after the final bell.
+— "Showtime" Pettis (23-10) beat Cerrone (36-15) in an unanimous decision.
 Pettis and Cerrone last fought in 2013.
 Pettis won that one as well.
 Cerrone has dropped four in a row, including losses to Conor McGregor, Gaethje and Ferguson.

-—Aleksei "The Boa Constrictor" Oleinik (59-13-1) beat Fabricio Werdum (23-9-1) in a heavyweight bout featuring a pair of 42-year-olds.
+— Aleksei "The Boa Constrictor" Oleinik (59-13-1) beat Fabricio Werdum (23-9-1) in a heavyweight bout featuring a pair of 42-year-olds.
 It was a split decision that included more toe-to-toe blows than ground grappling.

-—Carla Esparza (16-6) edged Michelle "Karate Hottie" Waterson (17-8) in a split decision.
+— Carla Esparza (16-6) edged Michelle "Karate Hottie" Waterson (17-8) in a split decision.
 It was Esparza's third straight victory in the straw-weight division.

-—Vicente Luque (18-7-1) won for the seventh time in eight fights when he beat Niko Price (14-4) in a bloodbath.
+— Vicente Luque (18-7-1) won for the seventh time in eight fights when he beat Niko Price (14-4) in a bloodbath.
 The fight was ruled a TKO in the third round after Price developed a nasty cut above his right eye.
 Luque was ahead on all three cards when it was called.

-—Featherweight Bryce Mitchell (13-1) defeated fellow grappler Charles Rosa (12-4) in a unanimous decision.
+— Featherweight Bryce Mitchell (13-1) defeated fellow grappler Charles Rosa (12-4) in a unanimous decision.

-—Spann (18-5) extended his winning streak to eight by beating veteran Sam Alvey (33-14) in a split decision.
+— Spann (18-5) extended his winning streak to eight by beating veteran Sam Alvey (33-14) in a split decision.

 Copyright 2020 Associated Press.
 All rights reserved.